Skip to content

 7. Enter Username and Password for accessing the FTP/SFTP server.

-8. Specify the Directory where FTP/SFTP backup should be uploaded.
+8. Specify the Directory to which FTP/SFTP backup should be uploaded.

 9. Click Save.